angr/angr-doc/docs/claripy.md

 >>> assert s.eval(z, 10) == (1,)
 >>> assert s.eval(x, 10) == (1,) # interestingly enough, since z can't be y, x can only be 1!
 ```

+Custom solvers can be built by combining a Claripy Frontend (the class that handles the actual interaction with SMT solver or the underlying data domain) and some combination of frontend mixins (that handle things like caching, filtering out duplicate constraints, doing opportunistic simplification, and so on).

 ## Claripy Backends